egnha/valaddin/README.md

 ### Check anything using a simple, consistent syntax

-`strictly()` uses a simple formula syntax to specify arbitrary checks—not just type checks.
+`firmly()` uses a simple formula syntax to specify arbitrary checks—not just type checks.
 Every check is a formula of the form `<where to check> ~ <what to check>`.
 The "what" part on the right is a _function_ that does a check, while the (form of the) "where" part on the left indicates where to apply the check—at which _arguments_ or _expressions_ thereof.

-valaddin provides a number of conveniences to make checks for `strictly()` informative and easy to specify.
+valaddin provides a number of conveniences to make checks for `firmly()` informative and easy to specify.

 #### Use custom error messages